Stupeflix/stupeflix-ae-guidelines/docs/01-01_ae_intro.rst

 What versions are supported?
 ---------------------------

-We are internally using Adobe After Effects CS6, but we accepts projects from CS5 to CS6.
+We are internally using Adobe After Effects CC 2014, but we accepts projects from CS6 and above.

 Where to learn After Effects
 ----------------------------